javawizard/parcon/parcon/docs/parcon-tutorial.md

+# Parcon

-Parcon is a parser combinator library.
+Parcon is a parser combinator library written by Alexander Boyd.
 It's designed to be easy to use, easy to learn, and to provide informative error messages.

 Pargen, which is provided as a submodule of Parcon, is a formatter combinator library.
 It's much the opposite of Parcon: while Parcon is used to parse text